Ksen17/AppStoreReviewManager/README.md

 or
 AppStoreReviewManager().askForReviewAfter(100)//days

-Disclaimer
+Disclaimer:

-Apple has it's own restrictions on showing this pop up and they will hadle it for you.
+Apple has it's own restrictions on showing this pop up and they will handle it for you.
 You can read more at:
 https://developer.apple.com/documentation/storekit/skstorereviewcontroller/requesting_app_store_reviews